tfys666/Hydropower-Generation-Forecasting-in-China/README.md

 3. **ARIMA Multiplicative Model**: This model was chosen to account for the complex interactions between the seasonal, trend, and random effects in the data.

-## Results

-The analysis revealed a clear linear increasing trend and seasonal patterns in the hydropower generation data.
-Both the Holt-Winters and ARIMA models were used for forecasting, with the Holt-Winters model showing better performance in terms of prediction accuracy.

 ## Code Structure